jermafenser/doom64-dc/README.md

 Check that your Doom 64 IWAD is the correct one.

-The below is the expected md5sum output
+The below are two possible md5sum outputs that will lead the the correct N64 format maps being generated.

-    md5sum doom64.wad
+    md5sum DOOM64.WAD
-    654c57d19f5c4a52cf8c63e34caa2fd2 doom64.wad
+    654c57d19f5c4a52cf8c63e34caa2fd2 DOOM64.WAD

+or

+    md5sum DOOM64.WAD
+    0aaba212339c72250f8a53a0a2b6189e DOOM64.WAD

-Now place a copy of the `DOOM64.WAD` from the installation directory in the `wadtool` directory.
+Now place a copy of the Doom 64 IWAD from the installation directory in the `wadtool` directory, renamed to all lowercase `doom64.wad`.

 ***Compiling Doom 64 for Dreamcast***